d-jiao/open-source-replications/README.md

 ## Which papers have been replicated
 - **GM2016**: Gormley, Todd A., and David A. Matsa.
 "Playing it safe?
 Managerial preferences, risk, and agency conflicts."
 Journal of Financial Economics 122.3 (2016): 431-455.
+- **K1996**: Kocherlakota, Narayana R. "The equity premium: It's still a puzzle."
+Journal of Economic Literature 34.1 (1996): 42-71.

 ## Updates
 11/17/2023: The project is initiated.